Think 30 Program

 Why Think 30?

-- Discuss your timeline and making college work for your needs
+- Discuss your timeline and how to make college work for your needs.

-- Regularly review your degree audit to understand remaining requirements
+- Regularly review your degree audit to understand the remaining requirements.

 - Pay attention to important course sequences in your major.